rbreaves/kinto/README.md

 ### USB Hubs

 No longer an issue.
-If the Apple hid_apple driver is not detected then the installer will only install a keymap that will work with Apple keyboards that have no driver attached.
-Otherwise a keymap that is compatiable with both Windows and Apple keyboards will be applied.
+If the Apple hid_apple driver is not detected, when an Apple keyboard has been selected, then the installer will only install a keymap that will work with Apple keyboards that have no driver attached.
+Otherwise a keymap that is compatible with both Windows and Apple keyboards will be applied.

 ### KDE with Konsole or QT5 apps may block Super+ custom keymaps